zydou/arti/doc/dev/notes/rpc-meta-draft.md

 The application's messages are called "requests".
 Arti's replies are called "responses".
-Every response must be in response to a single request.
+Every response will be in response to a single request.

 A response may be an "update", an "error", or a "result".
 An "error" or a "result" is a "final response":